Explore Azure SQL Database

 -

-Select Next: Security > and set the Enable Microsoft Defender for SQL option to Not now.
+Select Next: Security > and make sure the Enable Microsoft Defender for SQL option is set to Not now.

-Tip: Defender is a paid security add‑on.
-We skip it here to keep things simple and avoid cost in a short exercise.
+Tip: Defender is a paid security add-on.
+You can safely skip it for this short, no-cost-sensitive exercise.

 -

-Select Next: Additional Settings > and on the Additional settings tab, set the Use existing data option to Sample (this will create a sample database that you can explore later).
+Select Next: Additional settings >.
+On the Additional settings tab, make sure the Use existing data option is set to None.

 -